-That in most cases, simply consuming a sugar rich drink or “treat” will usually help an individuals symptoms go away, however one should not ignore the potential seriousness of this condition because in severe cases of Hypoglycemia that are treated properly can lead to one suffering form an accident (fainting, dizzy spells), injuries, coma, and may even prove fatal in the most extreme cases!
+That in most cases, simply consuming a sugar-rich drink or “treat” will usually help an individual’s symptoms go away.
+However, one should not ignore the potential seriousness of this condition because in severe cases of Hypoglycemia that are treated properly, one can suffer from an accident (fainting, dizzy spells), injuries, coma, and may even prove fatal in the most extreme cases!

 Now at this point…

 We usually like to take a moment and remind folks that nobody here at IBUSA has any kind of “official” medical training, and we’re certainly not doctors.
 All we are is a bunch of life insurance agents who just happen to be really good at helping folks with pre-existing medical conditions like this one, find and qualify for the life insurance coverage that they are looking for.

 Not so great if you’re looking for answers to any specific medical questions.
 In cases like these, we would recommend that you contact a true medical professional who has the training to help.
 For everyone else, you’re in luck because now we’re going to get into some of the “nitty-gritty” about what you may or may not be able to qualify for.